The Fishes in North Hinksey, Oxfordshire

 The Fishes is a hidden gem.
 Quite a big gem, too.
 An imposing Victorian building set in acres of wooded grounds leading down to the banks of Seacourt Stream.
 The deck that wraps around the conservatory offers a rare opportunity in land-locked Oxford to dine outside with an idyllic view.

-We are open every day from 9.30am serving breakfast, lunch from noon and dinner from 6pm.
+We are open every day serving lunch from noon and dinner from 6pm.
 We take huge pride in serving the best ingredients we can find, from ethical producers, freshly prepared by our chefs.
 Whether you pop in for a pint, a business lunch or a special dinner, we promise you a friendly welcome.
 All day long.

 We are located just off the A34 near Botley Interchange.
 Heading south, follow the sign to the Rugby and Tennis Club just after the Botley Junction.
 Heading north, use the Botley exit to turn back on yourself and from Oxford City Centre and head out of town on the Botley Road.
 Turn left before McDonalds, drive through Hinksey Lane and turn left at the Church.
 We have a large car park available.
 For more help finding us click here.